clux/shipcat/doc/extending.md

 # Extending Shipcat
-Our `shipcat` CLI aims to provide a declarative interface to complex services via the `shipcat.yml` manifest files.
+Our `shipcat` CLI aims to provide a declarative interface to complex services via the `manifest.yml` files.
 We have created this format to enforce a standard way to define what a babylon microservice is.

 The [shipcat manifests guide](https://engineering.ops.babylontech.co.uk/docs/cicd-shipcat-manifests/) has an introduction, and explanations of the data currently supported.